Praveen86july/jgpelaez.github.io/_posts/en/posts/2015-08-27-terraform-aws-wso2-esb-docker-sample.md

     -var 'key_name=keypar2' -var 'key_path=/data-ssl/keypar2.pem'
 ```

-With -v it´s sharing the host folders with the container, the /data for the .tf files and the /data-ssl the key ar previously created.
+With -v it´s sharing the host folders with the container, the /data for the .tf files and the /data-ssl for the key ar previously created.
 The execution will create an initial plan file called **terraform.tfstate**

 After the creation of the plan, can be applied and create the real infrastructure with the instruction apply: